elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/adapter-pattern.md

 **Client** -- In example code: _the run() function_

-- alls into Adapter to request a service
+- calls into Adapter to request a service

 **Adapter** -- In example code: _ShippingAdapter_